Topics in Probability, Parametric Estimation and Stochastic Calculus: Brownian motion, It o calculus, and some of their applications

 provides the rational price to hold at the initial time $t=0$ a European call option with price $K$.
 Also, from (\ref{comp:1}) and (\ref{bt:f}) we see that the corresponding self-financing strategy is

 The explicit solution (\ref{sol:bs}) to (\ref{bscholes:eq})-(\ref{init:cond:2}) may be obtained in many ways.
 For instance, a ``deterministic'' approach may be pursued upon successive changes of variables so as to transform (\ref{bscholes:eq}) into the standard heat equation, which can then be explicitly solved by the usual methods \cite[Section 10.3]{kallianpur2012introduction}.
-Alternatively, we may appeal to the full power of the Stochastic Calculus as follows.
+Alternatively, we may appeal to the full power of It\^o calculus as follows.
 Let us set $\theta=(\mu-r)/\sigma$ and consider the process